Jean Charest: 1993 PC leadership bid

+PC Party leader (1993–1998)

 In the 1993 election, the PCs suffered the worst defeat for a governing party at the federal level.
 Only two of the party's 295 candidates were elected, Charest and Elsie Wayne.
-Charest himself was re-elected fairly handily in Sherbrooke, taking 56 percent of the vote.
+Charest himself was re-elected fairly handily in Sherbrooke, taking 56 per cent of the vote.
 As the only surviving member of what turned out to be the last PC Cabinet, Charest was appointed interim party leader and confirmed in the post in April 1995.
 Charest, therefore, became the first person of francophone descent to lead the Progressive Conservative Party.

-In the late 1980s and early 1990s, Charest was involved in the constitutional debate that resulted from Quebec's refusal to sign the Canadian Constitution of 1982.
-He was a special committee member charged with examining the Meech Lake Accord in 1990, which would have given the province of Quebec the status of a "distinct society".
-The accord ultimately failed.

 Charest participated in the 1994 class of the World Economic Forum's Global Leaders for Tomorrow program.

 During the 1995 referendum on Quebec's sovereignty, Charest was vice-president of the "No" campaign (Comité national des Québécoises et des Québécois pour le NON).

-In the 1997 federal election, Charest campaigned in favour of Quebec's being constitutionally recognized as a distinct society.
-In the election, the Tories received 19 percent of the vote and won 20 seats, mostly in Atlantic Canada.
-The party was back from the brink, but Charest considered the result a disappointment.
-While the Tories finished only a point behind Reform, their support was too dispersed west of Quebec to translate into seats.
+In the 1997 federal election, Charest campaigned on securing national unity in Canada by recognizing Quebec as being a distinct society within Canada, along with the proposal of a "New Covenant" for Canadian confederation to be negotiated between the federal and provincial governments.
+Charest and the PCs benefited from rapidly rising in popularity amongst all language groups in Quebec, where voters were found to have preferred Charest over Gilles Duceppe, the leader of the Bloc Québécois.
+In the election, the Tories received 18.8 per cent of the popular vote and won 20 seats, mostly in Atlantic Canada.
+Although the party's seat count had recovered (as they won only two seats in 1993), Charest considered the result a disappointment.
+While the Tories finished only half a point behind Reform in terms of the popular vote, their support was too dispersed west of Quebec to translate into seats.
 They were also hampered by vote-splitting with Reform in rural central Ontario, a traditional Tory stronghold where Reform had made significant inroads.

-Return to federal politics

-On March 9, 2022, Charest announced that he would be a candidate for the 2022 Conservative Party of Canada leadership election, finishing as the runner-up to elected leader Pierre Poilievre.
-He had previously considered running in the 2020 leadership election, though he ultimately elected not to.

-Provincial politics
+Early provincial political career (1998–2003)

 In April 1998, Charest gave in to considerable public and political pressure, especially among business circles, to leave federal politics and become leader of the Quebec Liberal Party.
 Charest was considered by many to be the best hope for the federalist QLP to defeat the sovereigntist Parti Québécois government.

 In the 1998 election, the Quebec Liberals received more votes than the PQ, but because the Liberal vote was concentrated in fewer ridings, the PQ won enough seats to form another majority government.
 Charest won his own riding of Sherbrooke with a majority of 907 votes.

 In the April 2003 election, Charest led the Quebec Liberals to a majority, ending nine years of PQ rule.
 He declared he had a mandate to reform health care, cut taxes, reduce spending and reduce the size of government.
-Charest's Liberals won 76 seats, forming a majority government, and won his own riding of Sherbrooke with a majority of 2597 votes.
+Charest's Liberals won 76 seats, forming a majority government, and won his own riding of Sherbrooke with a majority of 2,597 votes.